 Image adapted from: HDB

 Take for example Natura Loft at Bishan.
-In just the past few months, we’ve seen a handful of units being sold for over $920K, and one unit even going for above $1M.
+In just the past few months, we’ve seen an increasing number of units sold over the $1M mark.
 You have to bear in mind that these are just 4-room units, and their floor area is also just about the same as any other 4-room HDB flat.

 Are DBSS flats still worth it?